How privileged access management meets EO 14028 requirements

 Delinea privileged access management for federal agencies

 Delinea is a PAM leader with a modern, cloud-based solution that defines the boundaries of access.
 Federal agencies and federal contractors rely on Delinea to address the requirements of Executive Order 14028.
-Learn more about our solutions, and get a free trial of Server Suite or Cloud Suite.
+Learn more about how Delinea PAM supports the NIST Security Measures for Executive Order 14028 in our recent whitepaper.